dlebansais/ResourceTools/README.md

 Loads the resource `resourceName` (for example "MyNamespace.MyFolder.myimage.png") embedded in assembly `assemblyName` (without extension).
 If the resource is found, the method returns `true` and a reference to the resource in `value`.
 Otherwise it returns `false` and `value` is undefined.

+To load directly from the calling assembly, set `assemblyName` to `string.Empty`.

 ## Helpers

 This tool can loaded specific types of resources.
-For example, the LoadIcon method will only load icons (in case the resource type is not really known):
+For example, the `LoadIcon` method will only load icons (in case the resource type is not really known):

 	public static bool LoadIcon(string resourceName, string assemblyName, out Icon value)

-The tool can also display log traces with the SetLogger method.
+The tool can also display log traces with the `SetLogger` method.
 The default is to not have traces.